Bluefin Bay Lakeside firepit

 Benchmade – Mini Barrage 585 Knife

 This high-quality knife is perfect for the trail.
-With it’s lightweight.
-The 154CM Stainless Steel Bald is designed to hold up to outdoor use.
+With its lightweight design, the 154CM stainless steel blade is designed to hold up to outdoor use.
 It is rust-resistant.
 It uses an AXIS Assist locking mechanism.

 Pros: